asvd/helios-kernel/README.md

 ```

-### How to use Kernel-compatible modules with an existing project
+### How to use Kernel-compatible library with an existing project

 - Download the Helios Kernel distribution
 [here](https://github.com/asvd/helios-kernel/releases/download/v0.9.5/helios-kernel-0.9.5.tar.gz)
 and unpack it somwhere.
-For Node.js you may also use npm to install
+For Node.js you may also use `npm` to install
 Helios Kernel:

 ```sh